pulp/pulp_installer/roles/pulp/README.md

   Defaults to "{}", which will not install any plugins.
   * Dictionary Key: The pip installable plugin name.
 This is defined in each plugin's* `setup.py`. **Required**.
-  * `update`: Whether to update/upgrade the plugin to the latest stable release from PyPI that is compatible with the version of pulpcore that is installed.
-(NEEDS TESTING TO MAKE SURE ONLY COMPATIBLE VERSIONS ARE INSTALLED. ansible-pulp installs/updates pulpcore 1st, then the plugins. pulpcore's version will be kept at whatever its current version is (via a pip "Constraints File") when ansible-pulp goes to install the plugins.)
+  * `update`: Whether to update/upgrade the plugin to the latest stable release from PyPI.
+To limit this to micro (z-stream) updates, make sure to set `branch`.
+Note that if `pulp_branch` is set, but `branch` is either unset or set to branch that is incompatible with `pulp_branch`, ansible-pulp may fail (and exit the play) when it goes to update the plugin.
   * `version`: Optional.
 A specific version of the plugin to install from PyPI.
 Ignored if `source_dir` is set.
   * `branch`: Optional: A specific branch of the plugin to install from PyPI (or update/upgrade to the latest release from, see `update`.
 An example value is "1.0".
 Ignored if `source_dir` or `version` is set.
+You need to set this to a branch that is compatible with either `pulp_branch` or `pulp_version`, if they are set.
   * `source_dir`: Optional.
 Absolute path to the plugin source code.
 If present, plugin will be installed from source in editable mode.
   Also accepts a pip VCS URL, to (for example) install the master branch.